 THE BREWING PROCESS: COTSWOLD CRAFT BEER SINCE 1994

-Using traditional methods our beers are brewed in small batches, and our Head Brewer Colin Williams oversees every aspect of the process.
+Using traditional methods our beers are brewed in small batches, and our Head Brewer Richard Burton oversees every aspect of the process.
 From the milling of the malt, the boiling of the hops, to the filling of the casks – everything is lovingly crafted to ensure that our beers reach you in perfect condition.
 Each beer recipe is known as the Grist.
-Colin and his team come up with the recipes, using over 20 years experience they work out the perfect blend of malts, hops and other ingredients.
+Burt and his team come up with the recipes, using over 20 years experience they work out the perfect blend of malts, hops and other ingredients.
 The night before a brew, the appropriate amount of malts are weighed out and loaded into the hopper of our vintage mill.

 The quality and type of water (or liquor) is of major importance in brewing.
 Being based in the Cotswold hills, we have unlimited access to the best quality water.

 The malt is mixed with hot liquor in the mash tun, which is a large round stainless steel tank with filter plates in the bottom.
 The malt contains natural enzymes that convert the complex starchy sugar to maltose and dextrins.
 The mash is rinsed with hot water to remove the sugars out from the grains.
 This process is called sparging.

 After approx 1.5 – 2 hours of sparging, the resulting sugary liquid, now known as wort, ends up in the copper.
 The copper (so named as they were traditionally made from that metal – but are now made of stainless steel) acts as a giant kettle.
 Here the wort is boiled to sterilise it.
 Hops are added to the copper early in the boil, primarily to provide bitterness and flavouring with more hops being added later on to provide aroma.
 We use top quality English hops (many grown locally) for our core range of traditional ales.
 We source hops from around the world for use in our innovative one-off brews.